anthony-bernaert/imac-g3-screen-bezel/README.md

 Note that this model is not intended to be a perfect replica of the original part.
 Instead, it has been redesigned for easy 3D printing and for strength as a printed part.
 This means the ribs, constant thickness, and other typical features for injection-molded parts have been replaced by larger volumes where possible, in an attempt to make the print stronger.

+Many thanks to [Nicolas Robin](https://github.com/nicolas-robin) for 3D scanning the original bezel, which I used as a reference.

 ## Features
 - Designed for 3D printing
 - Drop-in replacement